-- Obsolescence The transformers at Webster Substation are all in excess of 60 years old.
+- Obsolescence The three transformers at Webster Substation are all in excess of 60 years old.
 There are also four oil circuit breakers that are older than 60 years.
 The age of all bulk transformers and circuit breakers are shown below in Table 3.1.
 Based on a useful life expectancy of 55 years, about 80% of the distribution equipment at Webster Substation is obsolete.
-Potential failure of a transformer due to age and loading is the biggest concern. - Crowding - , there is little room at Webster Substation for construction and improvement.
+Potential failure of a transformer due to age and loading is the biggest concern. - Crowding - and improvement.
 Significant outages would be necessary to facilitate construction at the site.
 For more detail, please see Appendix C for a one-line diagram of Webster Substation. - 3.
-Outage Coordination - bus is a shared bus between all bulk transformers, requiring a complete 34.5 kV station outage for certain work.
+Outage Coordination - bus is a shared bus between all three bulk transformers, requiring a complete 34.5 kV station outage for certain work.